Gremlin4544/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+    I also learned about Middleware, Routing and Convenience Helpers.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?
+    Middleware is almost everyting we use in Express.
+It is functions that get Req and Res, and can perform operations on them, wait to move onto the mext middleware or simply return a response back to the client.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?
+    Resources are basically things that our application cares about or wants to manage.
+These are often nouns such as "users, products, etc".

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?
+    You would use HTTP response status code 200.

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?
+    We use Express Routers to break up the application into smaller parts or sub-applications.
+This will make our code easier to read and maintain, and make it modular.

 ## Minimum Viable Product